-Each student is required to preach once in a regular class session before his fellow students and the professor.
-The recipient of the H. A. Ironside Award in Expository Preaching is selected from this class.
+An advanced study of effective communication of biblical content.
+Each student is required to preach his "senior sermon" and a topical sermon in a regular class session before his fellow students and the professor.
+Prerequisite: 606 Preaching the Bible.

-\Prescribed, spring semester, fourth year.
-1 hour.
+Prescribed, spring semester, fourth year.
+2 hours.

-In addition to the courses listed below, 723 Interpersonal and Group Communication may be credited in this department.
+In addition to the courses listed below, 142 Preaching the Old Testament and 723 Interpersonal and Group Communication may be credited in this department.
 Elective offerings for a given semester are subject to change without advance notice.

-610 Expository Preaching Robinson
+- 610 Expository Preaching